 Definition

 An Agile framework that structures work into fixed-length iterations called sprints (typically two weeks).
 Scrum defines three roles (Product Owner, Scrum Master, Developers), five events (Sprint Planning, Daily Scrum, Sprint Review, Sprint Retrospective, and the Sprint itself), and three artifacts (Product Backlog, Sprint Backlog, Increment).
+The definitive reference is the Scrum Guide by Ken Schwaber and Jeff Sutherland, the co-creators of the framework.
 PMs in Scrum environments often serve as the Product Owner, responsible for maximizing the value of the backlog.
+The Scrum vs Kanban comparison helps teams decide which Agile framework fits their work patterns, and the sprint planning guide walks through the most important Scrum ceremony step by step.

 Why It Matters for Product Managers